telerik/blazor-docs/components/numerictextbox/overview.md

 | `Class` | `string` | The CSS class that will be rendered on the `<span class="k-numerictextbox">` element. |
 | `Width` | `string` | The width of the component in [any supported CSS unit]({%slug common-features/dimensions%}). |

->tip To learn more about the appearance, anatomy, and accessibility of the NumericTextBox, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/numerictextbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.
+>tip To learn more about the appearance, anatomy, and accessibility of the Numeric TextBox, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/numerictextbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

-## Component Reference
+## Numeric TextBox Reference and Methods

-The NumericTextBox has a `FocusAsync` method that enables programmatic focus.
-To use it, obtain reference to the component instance.
+The Numeric TextBox has a `FocusAsync` method that enables programmatic focus.
+To use it, obtain a reference to the component instance.

 ````CSHTML
 <TelerikButton OnClick="@FocusTextBox">Focus TextBox</TelerikButton>